joymathews/trail/backend/documents/aws-infr.md

   - *Check in Console*: Lambda > Functions > Name: `TrailBackendLambda`.
   - *Integration*: Connected to the HTTP API for all routes (`/{proxy+}`), and runs inside the VPC for DB access.

-### Cognito Authentication
+### Cognito Authentication Layer (Reusing Existing User Pool)
+- **CognitoUserPoolArn (Parameter):** ARN of your existing Cognito User Pool, provided at deployment time (e.g., from GitHub Actions).
+- **CognitoUserPoolId (Parameter):** ID of your existing Cognito User Pool.
-- **TrailCognitoUserPool**: Creates a Cognito User Pool for user authentication (sign-up/sign-in, JWT token issuance).
+- **CognitoUserPoolClientId (Parameter):** Client ID of your existing Cognito User Pool Client.
-  - *Check in Console*: Cognito > User Pools > Name: `TrailUserPool`.
-- **TrailCognitoUserPoolClient**: App client for the User Pool, used by your frontend to authenticate and obtain tokens.
-  - *Check in Console*: Cognito > User Pools > TrailUserPool > App clients > Name: `TrailUserPoolClient`.
-- **TrailCognitoAuthorizer**: Configures the HTTP API to use Cognito JWT tokens for authentication.
+- **TrailCognitoAuthorizer:** Configures the HTTP API to use your existing Cognito User Pool for JWT authentication.
   - *Check in Console*: API Gateway > HTTP APIs > TrailBackendApi > Authorization > Authorizers > CognitoAuthorizer.
-- **TrailHttpApi**: Now has Cognito as the default authorizer for all routes.
-Only requests with a valid Cognito JWT token will reach your Lambda/backend.
+- **TrailHttpApi:** Now has Cognito as the default authorizer for all routes.
+Only requests with a valid Cognito JWT token (from your existing pool) will reach your Lambda/backend.

 ## 3. Environment Variables
 - Lambda receives DB connection info and other config as environment variables, matching your backend's `config.js` usage.